berthubert/trifecta/README.md

 Users can sign in using an temporary email link, and also reset their password this way.

+Posts in Trifecta get opengraph tags so you get nice previews on social media and in messengers.

 # Known problems

  * UI is still somewhat clunky
  * Security is probably not quite yet where it should be
- * The code is still a mess and not yet "education clean"
+ * The code is still not quite yet "education clean"

 More low hanging fruit can be found in the [GitHub issues list](https://github.com/berthubert/trifecta/issues).